Erie Family Health Centers Data Breach Investigation

 Under the Health Insurance Portability and Accountability Act, or HIPAA, healthcare organizations that handle protected health information are required to implement reasonable and appropriate safeguards to prevent unauthorized access.
 When a breach occurs, affected individuals have the right to be notified and may have additional rights under both federal law and Illinois state law.

 Illinois has its own data breach notification statute that places obligations on entities doing business in the state.
-When those obligations are not met, or when a breach is determined to result from inadequate security practices, affected individuals may have grounds to pursue legal action for damages.
-Damages in data breach litigation may include:
+When those obligations are not met, affected individuals may have grounds to pursue legal action for damages.

 How The Lyon Firm Can Help